sf105/sttp-book/_chapters/why-software-testing.md

 So just to give an impression of how easy doing mistakes is, let's start with a requirement.

-Let's suppose we have this customer and this person wants a software that given a list of numbers the software, the software should return the smallest and the largest number in this list.
+Let's suppose we have this customer and this person wants a software that given a list of numbers, should return the smallest and the largest number in this list.

 This looks like a very simple program to do.
 Let's get our hands dirty and implement it in Java: